enjarai/trickster/src/main/resources/assets/trickster/lavender/entries/tome_of_tomfoolery/distortions/functions.md

 ---

-Dispatches the given spell to a free spell slot, letting it run concurrently with this spell.
+Dispatches the given spell to a free spell slot.
 The used spell slot is returned, or a negative if it failed.

 ;;;;;